← All workflows

 • Board Resolution & Shareholder Approval

-Board resolution approving dissolution with vote count and quorum, plus shareholder meeting minutes or written consent showing requisite vote threshold
+Board resolution approving dissolution with vote details, and shareholder meeting minutes or written consent showing requisite vote threshold met

 .pdf, .docx